aporeto-inc/gaia/doc/documentation.md

 ##### `GET /awsaccounts`

-Retrieves the list of aws account bindings.
+Retrieves the list of AWS account bindings.

 Parameters: